lucee/lucee-docs/docs/03.reference/01.functions/imagedrawline/function.md

     - image
 ---

-Draws a single line defined by two sets of x and y coordinates on a image.
+Draws a single line defined by two sets of x and y coordinates on an image.